We encountered an unexpected error, we encourage you to try again later.

 WARNINGS AND PRECAUTIONS

-New Primary Malignancies: New primary malignancies, cutaneous and non-cutaneous, can occur.
-In BEACON CRC (previously treated BRAF V600E mutation-positive mCRC), cutaneous squamous cell carcinoma (cuSCC), including keratoacanthoma (KA), occurred in 1.4% of patients with CRC, and a new primary melanoma occurred in 1.4% of patients who received BRAFTOVI in combination with cetuximab.
-In BREAKWATER (previously untreated BRAF V600E mutation-positive mCRC) skin papilloma was reported in 2.6%, basal cell carcinoma in 1.3%, squamous cell carcinoma of skin in 0.9%, keratoacanthoma in 0.4% and malignant melanoma in situ in 0.4% of patients who received BRAFTOVI in combination with cetuximab and mFOLFOX6.
+New Primary Malignancies: New primary malignancies, cutaneous and noncutaneous, can occur.
+In the BREAKWATER trial, the following cutaneous malignancies occurred in patients receiving BRAFTOVI in combination with cetuximab and mFOLFOX6: melanocytic nevus in 5.6%, skin papilloma in 3%, basal cell carcinoma in 1.3%, squamous cell carcinoma of skin in 0.9%, keratoacanthoma in 0.4% and malignant melanoma in situ in 0.4%.
+In patients who received BRAFTOVI in combination with cetuximab and FOLFIRI, skin papilloma occurred in 2.8% and keratoacanthoma in 1.4% of patients.
 Perform dermatologic evaluations prior to initiating treatment, every 2 months during treatment, and for up to 6 months following discontinuation of treatment.
 Manage suspicious skin lesions with excision and dermatopathologic evaluation.
 Dose modification is not recommended for new primary cutaneous malignancies.
 Based on its mechanism of action, BRAFTOVI may promote malignancies associated with activation of RAS through mutation or other mechanisms.
-Monitor patients receiving BRAFTOVI for signs and symptoms of non-cutaneous malignancies.
-Discontinue BRAFTOVI for RAS mutation-positive non-cutaneous malignancies.
+Monitor patients receiving BRAFTOVI for signs and symptoms of noncutaneous malignancies.
+Discontinue BRAFTOVI for RAS mutation-positive noncutaneous malignancies.
 Monitor patients for new malignancies prior to initiation of treatment, while on treatment, and after discontinuation of treatment.

 Hepatotoxicity: Hepatotoxicity can occur.
-In BREAKWATER (previously untreated BRAF V600E mutation-positive mCRC), the incidence of Grade 3 or 4 increases in liver function laboratory tests in patients receiving BRAFTOVI in combination with cetuximab and mFOLFOX6 was 2.2% for alkaline phosphatase, 1.3% for ALT, and 0.9% for AST.
+In the BREAKWATER trial, the incidence of Grade 3 or 4 increases in liver function laboratory tests in patients receiving BRAFTOVI in combination with cetuximab and mFOLFOX6 was 2.6% for alkaline phosphatase, and 1.3% each for ALT and AST.
+In patients receiving BRAFTOVI in combination with cetuximab and FOLFIRI, the incidence of Grade 3 or 4 increases in liver function laboratory tests was 1.5% each for ALT and AST.
 Monitor liver laboratory tests before initiation of BRAFTOVI, monthly during treatment, and as clinically indicated.
 Withhold, reduce dose, or permanently discontinue based on severity of adverse reaction.

 Limitations of Use: BRAFTOVI is not indicated for treatment of patients with wild-type BRAF CRC.